 Digitalisation has revolutionised the construction industry

 “Gemini Terrain makes planning and implementation of the projects very much easier.
-This is because we have developed modules which are specially designed for construction pits, tunnels and other essential elements of an infrastructure project,” says Pål Tønder, business manager at Powel Construction.
+This is because we have developed modules that are specially designed for construction pits, tunnels and other essential elements of an infrastructure project,” says Pål Tønder, business manager at Powel Construction.

 The survey manager at AF Anlegg, Rafal Szymanowski, is among the many people who use several of the digital tools from Powel Construction.
 He says that the profession of surveyor has been greatly streamlined over the past few years because of digital tools such as Gemini Terrain.